-The Vice President and Dean of the College serves as the chief academic officer of the university, exercising general executive responsibility for the education programs.
+The Vice President and Dean of the University serves as the chief academic officer, exercising general executive responsibility for the education programs.
 Contact the dean's office if you have questions about Transylvania's academic programs, requirements, or policies; student advising or a student's academic standing; or Transylvania's faculty.

 Diane Cansdale Pruitt

-Executive Assistant to the Vice President and Dean of the College
+Executive Assistant to the Vice President and Dean of the University

 “Most of the students where I have taught came from circumstances where their families gave them dreams, and they embraced those dreams.
 And then they got to college.
 What we offered them is the potential to dream larger.
 Not that the dreams they had were bad.
 We just said, ‘Here are larger dreams.’”